-Diagnosing canine liver shunt is typically done through a combination of physical examination, blood tests, and imaging studies.
+Diagnosing liver shunt is typically done through a combination of physical examination, blood tests, and imaging studies.
 An ultrasound or CT scan can help identify the presence of an extra vessel or abnormal connection.
 Blood tests can also be used to measure levels of bile acids, which are produced by the liver and can indicate a problem with its function.

 Symptoms of Canine Liver Shunt